akshmakov/compose-service/README.md

 Preparing compose-service configuration for nginx-test
 ```

-Afterwards a service can be installed to a system manager, e.g. init
+Afterwards a service can be installed to a system manager, e.g. systemd

 ```
 $# compose-service install-initd